 AMARA is the newest addition to the thriving hotel scene in the Cypriot coastal town of Limassol.
-Family Traveller’s Amy Hopkins and her family headed to the brand new beach-side hotel, which has a whole wing dedicated to families.
+Family Traveller’s Amy Hopkins and her family visited the brand new beach-side hotel, which has a whole wing dedicated to families.

 I arrived at AMARA with bits of banana in my hair and PlayDoh smeared across my trousers - the hallmarks of a five-hour flight with a fidgety toddler.
 Stepping into the new five-star hotel, I suddenly felt very scruffy.